Maria II of Portugal: Death

 The operation began.
 I climbed onto the bed.
 On the right side, the Empress, full of tears; the Queen, without fainting, but with a very bad look and, complaining that she was suffering a lot, said in her natural voice: "O Teixeira?
 If I am in danger, tell me; don't deceive me.

 The Empress got down from the bed, and said to me: "The Queen must confess"; and immediately went to tell the King, who replied: "Call the Patriarch".
 By this time, Farto had already baptized the boy.
 The Patriarch entered, and the operation was not completely finished, and everything was horrible, but it was more than ten o'clock.
 When it was over, the Patriarch spoke to the Queen, who was in very bad shape, and told her to perform the act of contrition with him to absolve her, but, after this, Her Majesty was able to confess, receive the sacrament and be anointed, and at half past eleven o'clock she expired.

 The Queen was saying: "- It is nothing like the other times".
 And she had already undergone an operation.
 I cannot explain the consternation of King Fernando and the entire Palace.

-Queen Maria II is remembered as a good mother and a kind person who always acted according to her convictions in her attempt to help her country.
-She was later given the nickname "The Good Mother".
+Owing to her image of being caring both towards her family and her country, Maria was later given the nickname "The Good Mother".